 Steal the Show

-• This idiom means to get all the attention or praise because of doing something very well.
+• Get all the attention or praise because of doing something very well.

-• It shows that one person stands out more than others in a positive way.
+• One person stands out more than others in a positive way.

 🧠 Example Sentences